Prep for Travel

 Make your health a priority while traveling abroad.
-Schedule a health check-up with ASU Health Services or your doctor 4-6 weeks before your travel.
+Reach out to your doctor or ASU Employee Health Clinic before travel.
 To find out if you need vaccinations and/or malaria medicine, see the Centers for Disease Control and Prevention's (CDC) Destinations List, and navigate to your destination country.
 Pay close attention to vaccinations that are required before you can enter or exit a country.
 You may need to obtain proof that you received these vaccinations in the form of an International Certification of Vaccination or Prophylaxis (ICVP), which your doctor can provide.

 Taking Health Precautions During and After Travel

-If there is a major health risk for your destination, such as Zika or Ebola, know the symptoms and incubation period of the disease, and monitor your health for the appropriate number of weeks or months following your travel.
-If you have any symptoms, schedule an appointment with ASU Health Services or your doctor immediately.
+If there is a major health risk for your destination, such as COVID-19, Zika or Ebola, know the symptoms and incubation period of the disease, and monitor your health for the appropriate number of weeks or months following your travel.
+If you have any symptoms, schedule an appointment with your doctor or ASU Employee Health Clinic immediately.

 Understanding Your Insurance Coverage

 It is important to review and understand your insurance coverage prior to travel.
-Knowing what is and is not covered will help you make smarter decisions during travel.
-As an ASU employee, you have four types of insurance coverage when traveling internationally on authorized business.
+ASU employees have four types of insurance coverage when traveling internationally on authorized business.

 2. ASU-sponsored Health Insurance